 Flatwater Skills Training Course & Assessment criteria: Best delivered by a qualified Instructor or Coach however when a candidate is ready for assessment this should be completed by a Qualified PaddleNSW Assessor who can process the Award.
-Detail of the full procedure is outlined in the Award Scheme Handbook. (acas2014)
+Detail of the full procedure is outlined in the Paddle Australia Qualifications Scheme Handbook.

 Target: The next step for beginner paddlers who wish to improve effectiveness of their paddling skill in a kayak and/or canoe during a trip, as part of a group of peers, on flat, sheltered, undemanding water.

 This Award, or equivalent skills and knowledge, is a prerequisite to becoming an AC Flatwater Guide or Instructor.
 When a participant continues to assessment for a Flatwater skills Award, they will need to demonstrate the following.

 The Course will include the basics to control a craft in moderate conditions on flat, sheltered water.
 Skills will include:

 - Paddle the craft effectively in moderate winds:

 - forwards, backwards, sideways and turning

 - using correct forward, reverse, draw and sweep strokes